Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Preliminaries on Matrix Concentration

 \begin{example} Consider Newton sketch as in \eqref{equ:SKN} with $\Sb\in \mR^{s\times n}$ consisting of i.i.d. $\mathcal N(0,1/s)$ entries.
 Then, we have $\Upsilon = O(\kappa(\sqrt{d/s}+ d/s))$. \end{example}

-From the above two examples, we observe that $\Upsilon$ scales as $O(\kappa)$ when holding everything~else fixed.
-Also, Example~\ref{exp:1} illustrates that our Hessian oracle model applies to subsampled Newton even when some components $f_j(\xb)$ are non-convex (while $f(\xb)$ is still convex), although this adversely affects the sub-exponential constant.
-For the Gaussian sketch in Example \ref{exp:2}, we can show that $\widetilde\Upsilon=O(\sqrt{d/s}+ d/s)$ (where $\widetilde\Upsilon$ is defined in Remark~\ref{rem:1}).
-Thus, the dependence on $\kappa$ can be avoided for the~sub-exponential constant of the noise $\Hb(\xb)^{-1/2}\Eb(\xb)\Hb(\xb)^{-1/2}$.
-Analogous noise bounds can be shown for other sketching matrices $\Sb$, by converting from standard approximation guarantees, including for sparse sketches and randomized orthogonal transforms.
+From the above two examples, we observe that $\Upsilon$ scales as $O(\kappa)$ when holding everything else fixed.
+Also, Example \ref{exp:1} illustrates that our Hessian~oracle model applies to subsampled Newton even when some components $f_i(\xb)$~are~non-convex (while $f(\xb)$ is still convex), although this adversely affects the sub-exponential constant.
+For Gaussian sketch in Example \ref{exp:2}, we can show that $\widetilde\Upsilon=O(\sqrt{d/s}+ d/s)$ (where $\widetilde\Upsilon$ was defined in Remark~\ref{rem:1}).
+Thus, the dependence on $\kappa$ can be avoided for the~sub-exponential constant of noise~$\Hb(\xb)^{-1/2}\Eb(\xb)\Hb(\xb)^{-1/2}$.
+Analogous noise bounds can be proved for other sketching matrices $\Sb$, including sparse sketches and randomized orthogonal transforms.

-We now show concentration inequalities for $\barEb_t$ in \eqref{equ:simple} under Assumption \ref{ass:3}.
-We state the following preliminary lemma which is a variant of Freedman's inequality for matrix martingales.
+We now show concentration inequalities for $\barEb_t$ in \eqref{equ:simple} under Assumption~\ref{ass:3}.
+We state the following preliminary lemma, which is a variant of Freedman's inequality for matrix martingales.